 Take enough and it's actually an anesthetic agent.

-Take more and it will stop all bodily function!
+Take more and it will stop all bodily functions!

 The endocannabinoid system is like a system of checks and balances on each other and more importantly, other important chemicals.

-For example, GABA, which is key to anxiety.
+For example, GABA, which is the key to anxiety.